idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 **Server Authoritative** → client starts module → fires to server → does checks → plays animations.

 Both work great — prediction is for speed and QoL, while authoritative is secure and reliable.

-Don't forget to configure the `Configuration` module to fit your needs, including the three optimization switches (`HashingEnabled`, `CharacterHashingEnabled`, `LagCompensationEnabled`).
+Also Dont forget To Require All the modules needed, Take concept from the ServerInit ( just concept ) Don't forget to configure the `Configuration` module to fit your needs, including the three optimization switches (`HashingEnabled`, `CharacterHashingEnabled`, `LagCompensationEnabled`).

 ---